aninarafath6/aninarafath6/README.md

   email:'aninarafath786313@gmail.com',
   }

-  // now iam happy to say that 2 years of coding life😇🥰
+  // now i'm happy to say that 2 years of coding life😇🥰.
+  // current status:busy due to +1 examination🫣🤗.

 }
 ```